 NASHVILLE, Tenn. — The ability to play top-level golf would be enough for most college students.
 But it barely touches the surface of what drives Vanderbilt standout Abbey Carlson.

-Carlson, who recently earned an invitation into the Augusta National Women’s Amateur this April, is arguably America’s most interesting women’s golfer.
+Carlson, who was scheduled to play in the Augusta National Women’s Amateur this month before the event was canceled to due to the COVID-19 pandemic, is arguably America’s most interesting women’s golfer.

 Carlson possesses a truly remarkable resume.
 On the links, she’s one of Vanderbilt’s leading performers, a two-time All-Southeastern Conference honoree and Mason Rudolph Championship individual medalist who has helped guide the Commodores to back-to-back NCAA appearances and represented the United States in Palmer Cup international competition.